chenzc24/AMS-IO-Agent/Knowledge_Base/03_DESIGN_BLOCKS/IO_Ring/Core/structured_T28.md

 ### Configuration Examples

-**CRITICAL - Analog Signal VSS Pin Connection**:
+**CRITICAL - VSS Pin Connection for ALL Pads (Universal Rule)**:
-- The `VSS` pin of all analog devices (PDB3AC, PVDD1AC, PVSS1AC, PVDD3AC, PVSS3AC, PVDD3A, PVSS3A) **MUST connect to the digital domain low voltage VSS provider signal**
+- **ALL pads in the IO ring** (analog devices: PDB3AC, PVDD1AC, PVSS1AC, PVDD3AC, PVSS3AC, PVDD3A, PVSS3A; digital devices: PDDW16SDGZ, PVDD1DGZ, PVSS1DGZ, PVDD2POC, PVSS2DGZ) **MUST connect their `VSS` pin to the SAME digital domain low voltage VSS provider signal name**
+- **CRITICAL - Consistency Requirement**: The `VSS` pin_connection label must be **identical across ALL pads** in the entire IO ring
+- **Signal name determination**:
-- If user specifies digital domain provider names, use the user-specified low voltage VSS signal name
+  - If user specifies digital domain provider names, use the user-specified low voltage VSS signal name (e.g., "IOVSS" if user specifies "VSS/IOVSS/IOVDDL/IOVDDH")
-- If user does not specify, use the default digital low voltage VSS signal name
+  - If user does not specify, use the default digital low voltage VSS signal name (e.g., "GIOL")
+- **Do NOT mix different signal names** for VSS pin_connection across different pads - this will cause connectivity errors

 #### Analog IO (PDB3AC)
 **Regular signal (no `<>`):**